sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 rules        |
 -------------|------
-description  | List of the [rule templates and arguments][4] that Sensu should apply for the component.
+description  | List of the [rule templates and arguments][4] that Sensu should apply for the service component.
 Sensu evaluates each rule separately, and each rule produces its own event as output. required     | true type         | Map of key-value pairs example      | {{< language-toggle >}}